kiseitai3/rumtk/README.md

 # rumtk
-Rust's Medical Toolkit is a toolkit being developed to put together a set of tools and libraries to facilitate communication and automation in medicine.
+Rust's Universal Medical Toolkit is a toolkit being developed to put together a set of tools and libraries to facilitate communication and automation in medicine.

 # Goal
 + To create a simple toolkit with the necessary libraries, dependencies, and utilities for managing standard tasks in Medical IT.